 The lowest latitude is 64°N and the highest is 66°N, that’s pretty North yeah.
 But this also means that you can enjoy something incredible each time of year: Northern Lights in winter and the Midnight sun in summer!

 If you try to find us on a world map, then just put your finger on south Greenland and start to slowly go to the right, the first island you’ll find on your path, that’s Iceland.

 You won’t have any trouble finding a campsite in Iceland.
 More than 200 can be found and they are spread all over the country.

 Prices vary between €7 and €15 and you’ll find there all the conveniences you need, to be nice and comfy.

 Map: Iceland Attractions Map

-If you’re planning to spend your nights in campsites during your trip, think about buying the camping card, which will allow you to stay in approximately 40 campsites of Iceland.
+If you’re planning to spend your nights in campsites during your trip, a good idea would be to buy the camping card.
+It will allow you to stay in approximately 40 campsites of Iceland.

 They are valid for 2 adults and 2 kids, for a price of €179, so this is perfect for families, or even couples for a long stay.

 We have for sure the best waterfalls of the world in Iceland.
 In another article we are talking about the 10 best Waterfalls in Iceland, but in fact, there are not only ten.
 Here we present to you every waterfall in Iceland.